BlackenedMo/testing/README.md

 # testing
-repository for testing my begginers code
+this repository for testing my begginers code if you stumble upon it, don't laugh at me :)